Question: Can I Deduct Business Expenses If My Business Isn't Making a Profit?

 Business Profits and Losses and Taxes

 Making a profit should be a basic fact of business.
 But what if you aren't making a profit?
 How does that affect your business taxes?
+Here's a case that illustrates the point:

 What does it mean to engage in a business for profit?
 There are several factors involved, as described in a recent Tax Court case.
 In this case, the taxpayer was running an athletic coaching business.
 In the first 8 years, he did not make a profit, because of many expenses traveling around with elite athletes.
 Then he finally began making a very small profit.